 The Anangu people are guardians of the land; they cherish, protect and respect it in line with traditional laws.
-Culture is strong, and they continue to pass ancient stories and customs down through the generations and hold traditional ceremonies at Uluru (which are closed to the public).
-They also do guided ranger walks around the park to share the significance of the land with travelers keen to learn.
+Culture is strong and they continue to pass ancient stories and customs down through the generations, and hold traditional ceremonies at Uluru (which are closed to the public).
+They also do guided ranger walks around the park to share the significance of the land with travellers keen to learn.

 Why is Uluru so important to the Anangu people?

 Uluru and Kata-Tjuta are two of Australia’s most famous natural landmarks—but they’re so much more than remarkable rocks.
 For the Anangu people, they’re a place of deep spiritual connection.
 They believe the formations are physical evidence of Tjukurpa (the creation period) and the ancestral spirits who reside in the land.
 Tjukurpa ultimately guides Anangu belief systems, societal behaviours, and outlook on the world and life itself.